-- 1. When taking a shower, open bath roof vent approximately 1⁄2 inch allowing moisture to escape. - 2.
+- 1. When taking a shower, open bath roof vent approximately $\frac{1}{2}$ inch allowing warm moist air to escape. - 2.
 Use the power vent over range when cooking. - 3.
 If condensation is found in cabinet or closets, open door slightly to equalize temperature and provide ventilation. - 4.
-Opening windows and roof vents, when possible, allowing warm moist air to escape is the best way to reduce condensation. - Under extreme conditions, you may need to use a dehumidifier to remove moist air conditions.
+Opening windows and roof vents, when possible, allowing warm moist air to escape is the best way to reduce condensation. - 5.
+Under extreme conditions, you may need to use a dehumidifier to remove moist air conditions.